Jay-Patel-257/Qhack-2022/README.md

-# Generelized Sub Space Search VQE for Kth excited state energy
+# Generalized Sub Space Search VQE for Kth excited state energy

 The goal of the project is to explore the <b><i>Sub Space Search VQE Algorithm</i></b> to calculate the Kth excited state energy of a given hamiltonian.
 There are three variants of SSVQE shown below: